 4. Keep a record of all information

-The reconciliation process must be completed before a company can certify the integrity of its financial information and issue financial statements.
+The bank reconciliation process must be completed before a company can certify the integrity of its financial information and issue financial statements.

 These bank reconciliations confirm that what the company is reporting in the trial balance sheet does, in fact, match the record’s that the banks have on file.
 They are essentially another reconciliation through a financial institution to compare bank statements to the company’s accounts.

 To avoid getting into any trouble, it is imperative that you store the information found, the analysis performed, and corrective actions taken for audit purposes.
-This information can be stored in the reconciliation statement, a useful tool for tracking the reconciliation process that makes the process of auditing simpler and less time-consuming.
+This information can be stored in the bank reconciliation statement, a useful tool for tracking the reconciliation process that makes the process of auditing simpler and less time-consuming.

 After you’ve gone through all four steps, your bank statement balance should now be equal to the balance in your records.

 If the number of items that have been revised is high, you should try to identify the root cause of the imbalance and fix any issues that may be present in your current system.

 Common bank reconciliation mistakes that business owners make